huggingface/transformers/docs/source/main_classes/deepspeed.rst

     {
       "zero_optimization": {
          "stage": 2,
+         "offload_optimizer": {
+             "device": "cpu",
+             "pin_memory": true
+         },
          "allgather_partitions": true,
          "allgather_bucket_size": 2e8,
          "reduce_scatter": true,
          "reduce_bucket_size": 2e8,
          "overlap_comm": true,
-         "contiguous_gradients": true,
-         "cpu_offload": true
+         "contiguous_gradients": true
       }
     }

-which enables ``cpu_offload`` and some other important features.
+which enables optimizer offload and some other important features.
 You may experiment with the buffer sizes, you will find more details in the discussion below.

 For a practical usage example of this type of deployment, please, see this `post